Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Consume library.md

 # 2. (Optional) Convert library to ARM

-Note that in case you don't want to use Bicep, you always have the option to use the utility `ConvertTo-ARMTemplate`, we provide in path `utilities/tools`, to convert the repository to an ARM-only repository.
+Note that in case you don't want to use Bicep, you always have the option to use the utility `ConvertTo-ARMTemplate`  we provide in path `utilities/tools`, to convert the repository to an ARM-only repository.
 For further information on how to use the tool, please refer to the tool-specific [documentation](./Interoperability%20-%20Bicep%20to%20ARM%20conversion.md).

 # 3. Build a solution